wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         }
         ```

-4. Use the confirmation code received by the user to verify the confirmation code.
+4. Use the `flowConfirmationCode` recieved in the previous response as the `confirmationCode` in this request to verify the password reset.

+    !!! note "OTP parameter"
+        - It is required to add the OTP parameter to the request if you are using OTP based recovery.
+        - Remove the `otp` parameter if you are using Email based recovery.

     !!! abstract ""
         **Request Format**